UI Layers Merger: Merging UI layers via Visual Learning and Boundary Prior: Experiments

 \subsection{Experimental Setting}

 \textbf{Dataset.} The dataset contains screenshots of artboards and the corresponding JSON files with UI hierarchies.
 It is worth of mentioning that large-scale artboards may exceed the GPU memory limit.
 So we split each artboard into several images with a fixed size based on the shorter side.
 Because the shorter side of these artboards is not fixed, we resize the images such that the shorter side has a maximum of 800 pixels and the larger side has 1333 pixels.
 When dividing the dataset into the training set and test set, the images from the same artboard are divided into the same set to avoid introducing bias.
 Duplicated screenshots, which are produced from highly similar design drafts, are removed from the dataset.
 A total of 7399 screenshots are collected for experiments.
 In order to make the model focus on the hard examples, we take 30\% of the collected data for augmenting small objects which are defined as less than $32 \times 32$ pixels, and take 30\% of the original data for augmenting large aspect ratio objects when the aspect ratio is greater than three.
 In total, 5981 screenshots are utilized as the training set and augmented screenshots are added to the training set.
+The number of augmented screenshots generated by dynamic data augmentation is 5448.
 The test is performed on the remaining 1418 collected screenshots without data augmentation.
-The number of augmented screenshots generated by dynamic data augmentation is 5448.